coden0rth/.NET-SLBot/README.md

 ## Commands

-The bot supports the following commands via instant messages:
+The bot will soon support commands via messages.

-- **scan region**: Initiates a region scan for objects with hover text.
-- **restart patrol**: Restarts the patrol process from the beginning.
-- **stop patrol**: Stops the patrol process.

 ---

+## BotManager Documentation

+### Methods

+#### `void Teleport(string regionName, Vector3 position)`
+- Teleports the bot to a specified region and position.
+- Logs the status of the teleport request.

+#### `void SendIM(UUID targetUUID, string message)`
+- Sends an instant message to a specific UUID.
+- Logs the target UUID and message content.

+#### `void SendIMToAdmins(string message)`
+- Sends an instant message to all admins defined in the configuration.
+- Logs the message content and delivery status.

+---

 ## Project Structure

 - `Program.cs`: The entry point of the application.
-- `BotManager.cs`: Handles bot-specific actions like teleportation.
+- `BotManager.cs`: Handles bot-specific actions like teleportation and messaging.
 - `Movement.cs`: Manages bot movement and obstacle avoidance.
 - `ObjectScanner.cs`: Handles object scanning during patrol.
 - `Commands.cs`: Processes commands sent by admins.
 - `BotConfiguration.cs`: Defines the structure for the configuration file.
-- `Loader.cs`: Handles loading and processing the configuration file data.
+- `Loader.cs`: Handles loading and parsing of the configuration.

 ---